Deep Blue Sea (1999 film): Home media

+Reception

 Box office

-Deep Blue Sea performed well when it opened on July 30, 1999, in 2,854 theaters, finishing third and grossing around $18.6 million at the US weekend box office.
-During its second weekend, the film grossed an estimated $11 million and finished in fifth place, behind The Sixth Sense, The Blair Witch Project, Runaway Bride, and The Thomas Crown Affair.
+Deep Blue Sea performed well when it opened in 2,854 theaters on July 30, 1999, finishing third and grossing around $18.6 million at the US weekend box office.
+During its second weekend, the film grossed an estimated $11 million and finished in fifth place, behind The Sixth Sense, The Blair Witch Project, Runaway Bride and The Thomas Crown Affair.
 Deep Blue Sea grossed over $73.7 million the United States and Canada and $91.4 million internationally, grossing over $165 million worldwide.
-The film's performance was compared to Stephen Sommers's The Mummy and Jan de Bont's The Haunting, which had a similar budget and made a significant impact on the box office in the summer of 1999.
+The film's performance was compared to Stephen Sommers' The Mummy and Jan de Bont's The Haunting, which had a similar budget and made a significant impact on the box office in the summer of 1999.

 Critical response

-Review aggregator Rotten Tomatoes reported an approval rating of 60% based on 114 reviews, with an average rating of 5.7/10.
-The site's critics consensus reads, "Deep Blue Sea is no Jaws, but action fans seeking some toothy action can certainly do - and almost certainly have done - far worse for B-movie thrills."
+Review aggregator Rotten Tomatoes reported an approval rating of 60% based on 116 reviews, with an average rating of 5.7/10.
+The site's critics consensus reads, "Deep Blue Sea is no Jaws, but action fans seeking some toothy action can certainly doand almost certainly have donefar worse for B-movie thrills."
 On Metacritic, the film has a weighted average score of 54 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Writing for Chicago Sun-Times, Roger Ebert gave the film three out of four stars and praised it as "a skillful thriller", saying that Deep Blue Sea "is essentially one well-done action sequence after another [...]
-It doesn't linger on the special effects (some of the sharks look like cartoons), but it knows how to use timing, suspense, quick movement and [especially] surprise".
+Writing for Chicago Sun-Times, Roger Ebert gave the film three out of four stars and praised it as "a skillful thriller", saying that it "is essentially one well-done action sequence after another [...] it doesn't linger on the special effects (some of the sharks look like cartoons), but it knows how to use timing, suspense, quick movement and [especially] surprise".
 He concluded that the film keeps spectators guessing in an otherwise predictable genre.